Jewish tennis star Diego Schwartzman announces his retirement - ExBulletin

 In December 2021, the Jewish sports club Hacoaj opened a new tennis complex in the Tigre neighborhood of Buenos Aires and named the central court after Schwartzman, who had started at the club.

-In 2022, Schwartzman visited Israel for the first time to participate in the Tel Aviv Open, marking the tournament's return to Tel Aviv after a 26-year hiatus.
+In 2022, Schwartzman visited Israel for the first time to participate in the Tel Aviv Open, which marked the tournament's return to Tel Aviv after a 26-year hiatus.
 Schwartzman lost in the second round, but expressed interest in returning to Israel in the future.

 Schwartzman has also written about his family's Holocaust history.
 His maternal great-grandfather, who came from Poland, escaped from a train headed to a concentration camp.